norlingstax/Turing-College-Projects/README.md

 - Proficiency in Python for data analysis and visualisation.
 - Advanced data manipulation with Pandas and NumPy.
 - Understanding of machine learning basics and logistic regression modeling.

 ---

+## 📌 Capstone Project: Advanced Data Analytics

+In this final project, I applied the full spectrum of skills gained during the Turing College curriculum to analyse banner performance and user behaviour for an online sporting goods store.
+The analysis focused on retention trends, funnel optimisation, A/B testing, and time-based insights to inform business strategies.

+### Key Skills:
+- Retention and cohort analysis to evaluate user engagement and repurchase trends.
+- Funnel analysis to identify drop-offs and platform/product-specific anomalies.
+- A/B testing to validate platform and product performance differences.
+- Time-based insights to optimise campaign timing.

+Deliverables included an interactive Power BI dashboard, a written report, and presentation slides that combined actionable recommendations with clear storytelling.

+---